rybafish/remoteVolume/docs/index.md

 Control PC volume with your phone (iPhone, Andriod).

-The functionality is really straight-forward:
+On the mobile the interface is very clean and simple:
 ![main](/img/00_main_app.png)

-In addition to master volume level you can send Next, Play/Pause, Previous, Left, Space, Right buttons to control your playback on the PC.
+In addition to master volume level you can send
+- Next, Play/Pause, Previous media events
+- Left, Space, Right key-presses

+This allows to get simple control over the media playback on the PC.
-No app required on the phone, only the server needs to be running on your PC.

-On the phone you will need to create a bookmark and you will be able to use it almost as a regular app.
+Actually, no app required on the phone it is just a web-interface to the server side installed on the PC.
+On the mobile you only need to create a bookmark and you will be able to use it almost as a regular app.

 Of course, the PC and mobile need to be connected to the same WiFi network.